FairouzSh/real-state-price-prediction-using-Pandas/README.md

-## Real Estate price prediction using Pandas
+## Real Estate Price Prediction using Pandas
 This assignment was designed to gain a good understanding of Pandas functions and Linear Regression, as part of Machine Learning I Course in Applied AI Solutions Development program, offered by George Brown College.
 ______________________________________________________________________________________________________